On the unramified Iwasawa module of a $\mathbb{Z}_p$-extension generated by division points of a CM elliptic curve: Examples for the questions (Q1) and (Q2)

+\begin{rem} In the computation concerning Example \ref{example_fin1} (and below Example \ref{sub_307}), the author used an explicit Kummer generator of $F_0$ over $K$ written in \cite[p.547]{F-K} to obtain a defining polynomial of $F_0$.
+For the curves given in Example \ref{example_fin1}, the author checked that $|A (F_0)^\chi| = 5$ by using the following two ways.
+One is computing the $\Delta$-action for a generator of $A (F_0)$.
+The other is comparing the information on the $\chi^i$-part of $\mathfrak{X} (F_\infty)$ given in \cite[Table des valeurs des $\lambda (l_{\mathfrak{p},i}^*)$: I]{BGS} and ideal class group of the quadratic subextension of $F_0/K$. \end{rem}

 In their computation, Fukuda-Komatsu \cite{F-K} used the $p$-adic $L$-function and the ``Ichimura-Sumida type'' criterion for elliptic units to determine the characteristic polynomials.
 Their method is also a powerful tool to confirm our questions.
-In fact, our Corollary \ref{cor_finite} is not applicable for the cases of $y^2 = x^3 + 1331x$ and $y^2 = x^3 + 2197x$.
-Moreover, if an explicit generator $f(T)$ of $\Char X (F_\infty)^\chi$ is known, we can check whether $X (F_\infty)_{\mathrm{fin}}^\chi$ is trivial or not by comparing $|A (F_0)^\chi|$ and $|f(0)|_p$ (see the proof of Proposition \ref{prop_noNTFS}).
+For example, our Corollary \ref{cor_finite} is not applicable for the cases of $y^2 = x^3 + 1331x$ and $y^2 = x^3 + 2197x$.
+However, the ``Ichimura-Sumida type'' criterion seems to need the information on the elliptic units of higher layers of $F_\infty/ F_0$ in general.
+Our criteria only need the information on $F_0$, which can be easily computed by using existing software (at least when $p=3$).
+Hence, our criteria seem suitable to confirm various examples (see Section \ref{sub_11}).